Hundreds of schools shut for third day as further ice and snow warnings issued

 The snowy conditions on Tuesday disrupted road, air and rail travel across the country – with some train lines shut after snow up to 1.2m deep drifted on to the tracks in places.

-Network Rail Scotland said the vast majority of Scotland’s railway is open on Wednesday, though there are still “challenges due to deep snow” between Inverness and Kyle of Lochalsh and Inverness to Wick/Thurso.
+Network Rail Scotland said the vast majority of Scotland’s railway is open on Wednesday, though there were still “challenges due to deep snow” between Inverness and Kyle of Lochalsh and Inverness to Wick/Thurso.

+The Kyle Line had reopened by around 2pm, Network Rail Scotland said.

 On the roads, Highland Council said the A836 Lairg to Tongue road is shut due to drifting snow at Crask and north of Altnaharra, while Traffic Scotland said snow gates are shut at the Spittal of Glenshee to Braemar, Cock Bridge to Tomintoul, and at Bridge of Dye.